If you missed Part I click

 Then he reached up to signal the waitress over and I noticed the tattoos.
 Only they were now covering significantly bigger arms and his sleeves were skintight.

 I came up from behind and slapped his right shoulder.
-Three months ago that shot would have broken him in half.
+Six months ago that shot would have broken him in half.
 He just smiled as my hand made a loud thud against his beefed up frame.

 “Damn dude!
 Unbelievable job.
 I’m blown away right now.
 You’re hardly recognizable.
 How much weight did you gain?”